Honor Earbuds 4

 Main Differences

-• Ingress Protection (IP) rating is IP54 on Honor Earbuds 4 and IPX4 on Sony WF-C710N.
+• The Ingress Protection rating is IP54 on Honor Earbuds 4 and IPX4 on Sony WF-C710N.

-• Driver unit size is 11 mm on Honor Earbuds 4 and 5 mm on Sony WF-C710N.
+• The driver unit size is 11 mm on Honor Earbuds 4 and 5 mm on Sony WF-C710N.

-• Spatial audio is supported on Honor Earbuds 4 but not on Sony WF-C710N.
+• Spatial audio support is available on Honor Earbuds 4 but not on Sony WF-C710N.

 • Battery life is 9 hours on Honor Earbuds 4 and 12 hours on Sony WF-C710N.